BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: BurstGPT-Perf: A Benchmark Suite

-In Section~\ref{sec:trace} and related simulations~\cite{li2023alpaserve}, it is observed that the request length adheres to a Zipf distribution.
-The sampler samples the request lengths in Zipf distribution with a variable parameter $\lambda$, influencing the frequency of shorter requests in input streams.
+For request lengths, in Section~\ref{sec:trace} and related simulations~\cite{li2023alpaserve}, it is observed that the request length follows a Zipf distribution.
+The sampler samples request lengths using a variable parameter $\lambda$, influencing the frequency of shorter requests in input streams.